-If you ask a Brazilian if his country has any volcanoes, he will answer with a very popular joke:
+If you ask a Brazilian if his country has any volcanoes, he will answer with a very solid no. He will even tell you a very popular joke about that.

 Once upon a time, God was showing an angel around the brand new Earth.
 “This is Indonesia – they will have tsunamis and volcanoes.
 And this is the US – they will have hurricanes and earthquakes”, he says.
 The angel points to Brazil: “what about this country?”.
 God answers that Brazil will have the best weather of the planet, no volcanoes or earthquakes, a real paradise.
 The angel scratches his halo and asks: “How come everything is so great there?”, to what God answers: “Just wait to see the people I will put there!”

 Volcanic activity was very intense in this part of the world until maybe 50 million years ago.
 It was responsible for some outstanding touristic spots, such as the dark cliffs of Torres beach, in Rio Grande do Sul, or the archipelago of Fernando de Noronha.
 It also originated the thermal waters of Caldas Novas (in the central state of Goiás), and Poços de Caldas and Araxá (both in the state of Minas Gerais).
 The source of Caldas Novas is particularly hot.
 It can reach 45°C (or 113°F) – almost dangerous, if you have a heart condition or high blood pressure.
-But if you are healthy and in need of an extremely relaxing experience, that’s the place to visit.
+If you need an extremely relaxing experience, that’s the place to visit.

 Extinct volcanoes can also be found in the Amazon Region – including the oldest volcano of the planet.
 Located close to the Tapajós river, in the Amazonas state, it is 1.89 billion years old but, at this point, almost totally eroded.